 This Italian Sausage Cauliflower Rice Skillet is an easy Whole30, low-carb and one-pan dinner that it’s flavoured with homemade pesto and it’s ready in less than 20 minutes.

-Cauliflower rice is always a big hit on my blog, considering how popular my Mushroom Cauliflower Rice Skillet, Ground Turkey Cauliflower Rice Veggie Bowls and my Easy Cauliflower Fried Rice recipes are.
+Cauliflower rice is always a big hit on my blog, considering how popular my Cauliflower Rice, Ground Turkey Cauliflower Rice Veggie Bowls and my Easy Cauliflower Fried Rice recipes are.
 My readers are always making these cauliflower rice recipes, snapping pictures and hashtaging them #primaverakitchen on Instagram.
 I love seeing all your creations on Instagram, because it always makes my day.
 There is nothing more incredible in my work than knowing that you’re cooking my recipes in your kitchen and enjoy them with your family!
 This is something very special for me.

 So, I decided to make another cauliflower recipe that I think you’ll really like because it’s super delicious and easy to make.
 The cauliflower rice gets all the flavour from the homemade pesto, which is made without Parmesan cheese.
 Instead I used nutritional yeast and it’s known for having a nutty flavour, which makes it popular as an ingredient in cheese substitutes.